kylebarron/parquet-wasm/README.md

 library to parse the Arrow C Data Interface definitions.
 This library has not yet been tested in production, so it may have bugs!

+I wrote an [interactive blog
+post](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) on this approach and the Arrow C Data Interface if you want to read more!

 ### Example

 ```js